msberends/plot2/README.md

         facet = ward)
 ```

-For a comprehensive guide to using `plot2`, including advanced features and customisation options, please see the full vignette [here](https://msberends.github.io/plot2/articles/plot2.html).

 ## Getting Involved

 We welcome contributions to `plot2`, whether it's through reporting issues, suggesting features, or submitting pull requests.
 If you're familiar with `ggplot2` and the tidyverse, your insights will be especially valuable as we continue to develop and refine the package.